 Nicholas joined Watsi on May 26th, 2014.
-Five years ago, Nicholas became the 1339th member to automatically support a new Watsi patient every month.
-Since then, 4,626 more people have become monthly donors!
-Nicholas' most recent donation supported Tho, a mom from Cambodia, to fund nerve-repair surgery so she can use her left hand again.
+Six years ago, Nicholas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nicholas' most recent donation supported Thavy, a 62-year-old grandmother from Cambodia, to fund nerve-repair surgery so she can use her left hand again.

 Tho is 47-year-old rice farmer from Cambodia.
 She and her husband have four daughters together.
 Two of her daughters are married, and Tho now has three grandchildren in primary school.
 She works in the fields with her husband and her two unmarried daughters.
 She loves to cook, and uses the vegetables from her garden.
 Tho was in a motor accident eight years ago, resulting in a fractured left tibia.
 She went to a provincial hospital to receive treatment, but her fracture never healed correctly.
 The condition of her leg has deteriorated over time and now she can no longer walk unaided.
 Fortunately, surgeons at our medical partner, Children's Surgical Centre, can help.
 On June 3rd, Tho will undergo a fracture repair procedure, which will cost $465.
 With a successful surgery, the bone will heal properly and she will regain her ability to walk.
 Tho said, "After this surgery, I hope that my leg will finally be better, and I will be strong enough to walk by myself.
 I don't like to have my family take care of me all the time, so with no more pain, I can help them again."